josemotta/IoT.Starter.Pi.Lirc/Upgrade_to_latest_version.md

 ### Upgrading images to latest version

+Suppose that a new software should be pulled from the cloud and installed on your `Thing` device.
+For safety, consider that RPI just rebooted and is at a stable and known state.
+There are no containers running.
+We just pushed to the docker registry a new software version for home-ui, home-web and nginx-proxy.

-Considering some images are already installed at RPI:
+As shown below, some images are already installed at RPI:

 	root@lumi:~# docker images
 	REPOSITORY                   TAG                 IMAGE ID            CREATED             SIZE